speedment/speedment-doc/pages/datastore.md

 ### Aggregation using the dedicated Speedment AggregatorBuilder
 **Requires Speedment Enterprise 1.1.12 or later.**
-As an example of how to use the API for super-fast off-heap aggregation, consider the following example of a rather simple aggregation.
+In the following you will find two examples of how to use the AggregatorBuilder API for super-fast off-heap aggregation.

-First we need an `EntityStore<X>` that holds the entities of type `X` over which the aggregation will take place.
+In both examples we need an `EntityStore<X>` that holds the entities of type `X` over which the aggregation will take place.
+In the two examples below we will be using `Film` entities.
 The entity store can be retrieved from a holder of the data store component as follows.

 ```java
       DataStoreComponent dataStore = app.getOrThrow(DataStoreComponent.class);